-- 7.5.1 As the greenfield rates from this site are low (See Appendix C), in accordance with best practice, outflow controls will be set to discharge at a rate of less than 50% of the existing discharge at 5 litres/second. - 7.5.2 A calculation of the required attenuation is provided in Appendix C. A total attenuation volume of approximately 50 cubic metres is proposed to cater for the 100 year +40% storm event. - 7.5.3 The attenuation will be provided in tanked permeable paving throughout the site and a hydrobrake installed to limit discharge to the sewers. - 7.6 Should infiltration provide to be possible after on-site testing has been completed, the permeable paving can be revised to an un-tanked system.
+- 7.5.1 Significant areas of green roof and rain gardens are included in the design (See Appendix A for extent of green roofs, and Appendix C for rain gardens).
+For the purposes of the calculations these have been ignored to provide a conservative design. - 7.5.2 As the greenfield rates from this site are low (See Appendix C), in accordance with best practice, outflow controls will be set to discharge at a rate of 2l/s. - 7.5.3 A calculation of the required attenuation is provided in Appendix C. A total attenuation volume of approximately 50 cubic metres is proposed to cater for the 100 year +40% storm event. - 7.5.4 The attenuation will be provided in tanked permeable paving throughout the site and a hydrobrake installed to limit discharge to the sewers. - 7.5.5 Should infiltration prove to be possible after on-site testing has been completed, the permeable paving can be revised to an un-tanked system.

-7.7 Exceedance Flooding and Overland Flow
+7.6 Exceedance Flooding and Overland Flow

-7.7.1 The area is not subject to overland flow routes or surface water flooding as discussed in the Flooding section above.

-7.7.2 The drainage system has been designed to cater for the 1 in 100 year + 40% climate change storm. ie in this storm event all surface water will be collected on site and slowly released.
+- 7.6.1 The area is not subject to overland flow routes or surface water flooding as discussed in the Flooding section above. - 7.6.2 The drainage system has been designed to cater for the 1 in 100 year + 40% climate change storm. ie in this storm event all surface water will be collected on site and slowly released.
 Thus, the overland flow route will only be in use in the event of drainage network failure, storms in excess of the 1 in 100 year + 40% climate change storm or flows from offsite flowing through the site.

-7.8 Consents, Offsite Works and Diversions
+7.7 Consents, Offsite Works and Diversions

-7.8.1 The proposed surface water drainage strategy is accommodated totally on-site, with the only requirement for off-site works being the possible connection to the Thames Water Sewers should the existing connection not be suitable for reuse.
+7.7.1 The proposed surface water drainage strategy is accommodated totally on-site, with the only requirement for off-site works being the possible connection to the Thames Water Sewers should the existing connection not be suitable for reuse.
+A pre development enquiry has been submitted to TW and the response will be forwarded once received.

-7.9 Maintenance
+7.8 Maintenance

-7.9.1 A SuDS maintenance plan has been prepared to outline the management of the potential SuDS features.
-The maintenance plan is provided in Appendix D.
+7.8.1 A SuDS maintenance plan has been prepared to outline the management of the potential SuDS features.
+The maintenance plan is provided in Appendix D along with the Local Authority Drainage Pro-forma.